-The sun is going to shine and temperatures on Vancouver Island and across the Lower Mainland are expected to rise this weekend (20-22 degrees in Victoria, 21-23 degrees in Vancouver, and 25-28 degrees in Abbotsford).
+The sun is going to shine and temperatures across B.C. are expected to rise this weekend.

 - Protect yourself from the sun by staying in the shade, avoiding direct sun mid-day, wearing a hat and protective clothing, using sunscreen, and wearing UV-protective eyewear.